kiota-rita/kiota-rita/README.md

 ## I'm passionate about learning new things✨

+- 💙 Software Developer at RD Station
+- 🚀 Generation Brazil Bootcamp | Web full-Stack Developer
 - 🎓 Marketing and IT Graduated
-- 🚀 Generation Brazil Bootcamp | Web full-Stack Developer
 - 📌 Based in São Paulo - Brazil